 Nerve blocks can help people who have chronic pain function better in their daily lives, allowing them to go to work, exercise, and do daily tasks.

 Temporary nerve blocks are often a short-term fix.
-The pain may return within as little as a few hours after the drugs wear off.
+The pain may return in just a few hours after the medicines wear off.
 Some people may need repeated or even long-term nerve block treatments to manage inflammation and pain.